telus/tds-core/packages/InteractiveIcon/Limited.md

 ### Limited interactive icons

-These icons indicate interactivity but not themselves function as independent interactive components.
+These icons indicate interactivity, but are not inherently interactive.
 They depend on other interactive components, such as ExpandCollapse and ChevronLink.
-They’re not to be used or displayed on their own.
+They're not to be used or displayed on their own.

 - Must depend on other interactive components
 - Must appear with a visible label as part of the wrapper component